-- Please send high resolution images.
-Generally images under 500kb look pixilated on the large screens.
+- Please send high-resolution images.
+Generally images under 500kb look bad on the large screens.

 - Do not submit banner images that include people or your congregation’s building.

-- We will crop and resize the image as necessary to fit the screens in plenary.
+- We will crop and resize the image as necessary to fit the screens in the session hall.

 - If your banner is physically present at GA, please do not submit a photo.
-Some congregations have a mix of on/off site delegates.
+Some congregations have a mix of on- and off-site delegates.

 Absentee Voting in the UUA Election

 Off-site delegates may vote online ONLY on business items in Plenary sessions or Mini-Assemblies.
-To vote for elected positions such as President and Moderator, off-site delegates must cast a written absentee ballot prior to GA.
-Certified congregations are mailed an absentee ballot for every delegate/vote to which they are entitled.
-To vote absentee, obtain a ballot from your congregation.
+To vote for elected positions such as President and Moderator, off-site delegates must cast an absentee ballot prior to GA.
+Certified congregations are sent absentee balloting instructions for every delegate/vote to which they are entitled.
+To vote absentee, obtain balloting instructions from your congregation.
 More on UUA elections.